 Some New Yorkers got the memo, opting to get their New York bagels scooped out before turning them into sandwiches to save on calories.
 For fun, and for science, a registered dietitian checked to see how many calories she was saving....
 With most of the doughy interior removed from her bagel, there were still 400 calories left.
 Even a shell of an Ess-a-Bagel has as many calories as TWO or more Montreal bagels.

-So to sum this up, New York makes bread-like bagels so big they have more calories than hamburgers with cheese and bacon, then scoop out their insides, throwing out pounds of freshly baked bread daily to save less than the energy equivalent of a piece of cheese on a morning sandwich nutritionally-balanced for the needs of a professional athlete about to train for the next six hours.
+So to sum this up, New York makes bread-like bagels so big they have more calories than hamburgers with cheese and bacon, then scoop out their insides, throwing out pounds of freshly baked bread daily to save less than the energy equivalent of a piece of cheese on a morning sandwich with enough calories to sustain a professional athlete about to train for the next six hours.